multiversx/mx-sdk-specs/sdk-wallet/cookbook.md

 keystore.export_to_file("wallet.pem", "erd")
 ```

-Generate a mnemonic and export it to a JSON keystore.
+Generate a mnemonic and export it to a JSON keystore:

 ```
 provider = new UserWalletProvider()